scala/scala3/docs/docs/reference/contextual/motivation.md

 None of the shortcomings is fatal, after all implicits are very widely used, and many libraries and applications rely on them.
 But together, they make code using implicits a lot more cumbersome and less clear than it could be.

 Historically, many of these shortcomings come from the way implicits were gradually "discovered" in Scala.
 Scala originally had only implicit conversions with the intended use case of "extending" a class or trait after it was defined, i.e. what is expressed by implicit classes in later versions of Scala.
-Implicit parameters and instance definitions came later in 2006 and picked similar syntax since it seemed convenient.
+Implicit parameters and instance definitions came later in 2006 and we picked similar syntax since it seemed convenient.
 For the same reason, no effort was made to distinguish implicit imports or arguments from normal ones.

 Existing Scala programmers by and large have gotten used to the status quo and see little need for change.
 But for newcomers this status quo presents a big hurdle.
 I believe if we want to overcome that hurdle, we should take a step back and allow ourselves to consider a radically new design.